FauvidoTechnologies/open-atlas/README.md

 To know more about `atlas` on which this is based, refer to the [atlas](#atlas) section in the end.

+Also, if you want to use some APIs and can't figure out a way to get them, contact me at the email below.
+I will get you the keys!

 ## Installation

 Installing `oatlas` is easy.
 Its written purely in python with some rust bindings for binwalk.
 Atlas will install all the necessary **external** dependencies by itself.